Renaudeau82/stitching_traversability_graph/README.md

 dense_stereo (you have to use your calibration file .yaml)

-stiching_traversability_graph_node (compute the globale elevation map by stitching locale ones) : ! to clear outliers, you have to know the limits of the area !
+stiching_traversability_graph_node (compute the globale elevation map by stitching locale ones) : ! to clear outliers, you have to know the limits of the area (hardcoded TODO:param)!

 A_star_planer_node